IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/04_Hover Interactions/06_HoverInteractions_Callout_Layer.md

 The following samples provide additional information related to this topic.

-- [Hover Interactions – Multiple Layers](%%SamplesUrl%%/data-chart/callout-layer): This sample demonstrates using the Callout annotation layer in the `igDataChart`
+- [Callouts Layers](%%SamplesUrl%%/data-chart/callout-layer): This sample demonstrates using the Callout annotation layer in the `igDataChart`